cloudentity/pyron/docs/howtos/http-server-tls.md

 LS0tLS1CRUdJTiBQUklWQVRFIEtFWS0tLS0tCk1JSUV2Z...
 ```

-or be in PKCS1 format wrapped in a PEM block, for example:
+or in PKCS1 format wrapped in a PEM block, for example:

 PEM block: